sandersnyc/hello-world/README.md

 Greetings fellow dwellers-upon-the-sphere.

-This placeholder text should be expressive of fictional persona, but also innocuous!
+This placeholder text should be expressive of a fictional persona, but also innocuous!